ansys/pysam-sysml2/doc/source/contrib.rst

 Then open your browser to ``http://localhost:8000``.

-The PDF is generated in ``doc/_build/latex``.
+The PDF is generated in the ``doc/_build/latex`` directory.

-Vale documentation linting
+Run Vale
-""""""""""""""""""""""""""
+""""""""

 Vale is used to enforce documentation style guidelines and ensure consistency across the documentation.
-It checks for grammar, style, and terminology compliance with the Google and Ansys style guides.
+It checks for grammar, style, and terminology compliance with the Google developer and Ansys style guides.

 Before running Vale, you must download the style definitions: